 - The area around the incision of the c-section begins to turn red

-- There is fever and the pain becomes severe.
+- There is fever and the pain becomes severe

 - Both your sides feel extremely tender

-- Nausea and vomiting begin and get severe
+- Nausea and vomiting become severe

 Most women who face lower abdominal pain after delivery manage to keep a strong face throughout by taking the right precautions.
 It is important to know that the pains are generally short-lived and fade away in a couple of weeks, as your body returns to normalcy.